Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-src-directory.md

 See [Base Framework: Dialogs](base-framework.md#dialogs) for more information.

+## Framework/BasePopoverController.ts

+This base class should be used by all Angular controllers used for Ionic popovers.

+See [Base Framework: Popovers](base-framework.md#popovers) for more information.

 ## Framework/BaseElementDirective.ts

 This base class should be used by all the Angular directives for elements.